NEWS AND EVENTS FOR THE FALL OF 2017 (Updated 9/13/17)

 Summer and fall are rapidly approaching and the SAT is right behind.

-If you are a rising senior or junior this is the time to get ready for this very important test.
+If you are a rising senior or junior this is the time to get ready for the SAT.

-Our fall group course dates have been set and appear on this site.
 This fall we will offer group prep courses for the October SAT as well as for the November SAT.
-These courses will contain the same material and instruction.
-HOWEVER, the formats of these courses are completely different.

-The OCT SAT Prep course will run for 3 weekends, Saturdays and Sundays, not consecutively.
+Prep for the OCT SAT will run for 3 weekends, Saturdays and Sundays, not consecutively.

 This course will begin on August 26th.
 The dates are Aug 26, 27, Sept.
 9, 10, and Sept.
 23, 24.